 Mount: The Biggest Weakness?

-The mount provides a solid fit and does not slip on rounded or aero seatposts.
-But it feels poorly made.
+The mount provides a solid fit and doesn’t slip on rounded or aero seatposts.
+But it feels cheap.
 The end of the rubber is secured with a rubber ring, but this solution doesn’t quite work, so the end of the strap flaps.
 Additionally, the mount socket is proprietary, and removing the radar requires two hands.
-It also allows radar to be mounted from one side only.
+It also allows radar to be mounted on only one side.

 Detecting Distance and Accuracy

 The longer vehicle detection distance of 240m, which should be CarBack’s killer feature, is not a deal breaker for me.
-For comparison, other radars range between 140-190m.
+For comparison, other radars range between 140 and 190m.
 The most important thing for me is the radar’s reliability.

 Based on my first impressions, the radar detection is very inconsistent.
 This means that it sometimes detects them from a long distance (usually slow-riding cars/trucks), but sometimes, it struggles and detects them at the last possible moment (<50m).
 This usually applies to fast-driving cars.
 In most scenarios, however, it detects the cars at about the same time as Garmin Varia RTL515.